nathanfaucett/js-key_mirror/README.md

-reverse
+keyMirror
 =======

-reverse for the browser and node.js
+keyMirror for the browser and node.js